6.5 PRC vs. 6.5 Creedmoor: 6.5mm Long Range Battle

 Stopping Power

-But I understand that not all shots are well-placed, which is why stopping power comes up time and time again.
+But I understand that not all shots are well-placed, which is why stopping power merits consideration.

-Because the 6.5 PRC and 6.5 Creed shoot similar bullets, they have very similar SD values ranging from 0.25 to 0.30, depending on the exact bullet weight and design.
+Because the 6.5 PRC and 6.5 Creed fire similar bullets, they also have very similar SD values: 0.25 to 0.30, depending on exact bullet weight.

-I guess this is closer to a soccer match than I initially thought; however, because the 6.5 PRC factory loads push the projectile faster than factory loads of the 6.5 CM, I would argue that it has more stopping power, especially when long-range hunting.
+Since the 6.5 PRC pushes its projectile to a higher velocity the 6.5 CM, I would argue that it also has more stopping power – especially when long-range hunting.

 Hunting

-If you've read the other categories, it's obvious that the 6.5 PRC is the better big-game hunting cartridge.
+If you've read the other categories, then it's obvious that the 6.5 PRC is the better big game hunting cartridge.

-While the 6.5 Creedmoor cartridges make a solid whitetail deer hunting round in states like Texas when shooting under 500 yards, the 6.5 PRC cartridges are capable of ethically harvesting mule deer and elk at much longer ranges (up to 800 yards) due to the increased stopping power and flatter trajectory.
+While the 6.5 Creedmoor makes a solid whitetail deer hunting round in states like Texas (within 500 yards), the 6.5 PRC is capable of ethically harvesting mule deer and elk over much longer ranges (up to 800 yards) due to its higher stopping power and flatter trajectory.

 The 6.5 PRC wins another section and looks to be dominating this comparison.